Arrival and Kensington Capital - GuruFocus.com

-- Kensington Capital Acquisition Corp V (: KCGI.U) and Arrival ( ARVL) have agreed to terminate the business combination agreement signed April 6, 2023
+- Kensington Capital Acquisition Corp V (NYSE: KCGI.U) and Arrival (Nasdaq: ARVL) have agreed to terminate the business combination agreement signed April 6, 2023

 - Following the termination of the agreement, Arrival intends to pursue alternative fundraising opportunities.